teamulster2/report/report/03_methodology/02_architecture.md

 the self-test.
 There is also a questionnaire which is supposed to record the current condition of the subject at longer intervals.
 This happens via a certain number of questions with four choices each.
-Notifications encourage the user up to three times per day to open the app and take the self-test.
+Notifications encourage the user to open the app and take the self-test.
+The Default value for the notification Interval is three times a day.
 In addition to that, the current mood and current activity of the test person is saved before each self-test so that the data can also be interpreted reliably.
 Last but not least, the client application offers a settings page